Christopher Erb: Tripleclix

 In 2014, Erb returned to the video game industry and founded Tripleclix, a strategic marketing agency.
 Tripleclix has been built off Erb's previous video game experience to build brand and studio relations for the benefit of gamers.
 The only specialized video game-centric marketing agency of its kind, Tripleclix is the connective tissue through which studios, brands, and gamers interact.
 With an initial team of additional employees Tripleclix quickly won the trust, and business, of video game console maker Xbox.

 Tripleclix has grown under Erb's leadership into a team of over a dozen employees and over dozens of clients.
 In the short time that Tripleclix has existed, it has already won several marketing awards, including Best Influencers Campaign for a Video Game and Best Cool Sh*t at the Game Marketing Awards, a Clio for their Rise of the Tomb Raider Original Art Series, a pair of Best Promotional Partnership awards at the PromaxGAMES Awards, a Marcom Platinum award for Marketing/Promotion Campaign, and a Reggie for Best Promotional Partnership.

-Tripleclix, though still fully focused on game marketing, continues to branch out into new markets, producing television broadcasting and producing music soundtracks.
+On February 9, 2026, Tripleclix announced it had been acquired by Creative Artists Agency.
+Tripleclix was officially renamed CAA Tripleclix, with Erb being named its Head of Gaming for CAA Brand Consulting.

 Personal life

 On August 14, 2007, the launch date of Madden NFL 08, Erb was struck by a car in Times Square while walking back to his hotel from the official Madden NFL Launch Event.
 After several months in the hospital, he returned to work on November 1, 2007.

-Erb served on the Board of Directors for the ACLU of Southern California in a fundraising capacity from 2008 to 2012.
+Erb served on the board of directors for the ACLU of Southern California in a fundraising capacity from 2008 to 2012.
 Erb previously served as a member of the Brand Innovators Advisory Board.

-In 2012, Erb was announced as one of Brand Innovators' "40 Under 40", a recognition of his team's work to transform EA SPORTS into a lifestyle brand that interacts socially with its consumers year round.
+In 2012, Erb was announced as one of Brand Innovators' "40 Under 40", a recognition of his team's work to transform EA Sports into a lifestyle brand that interacts socially with its consumers year round.
 The list, compiled annually, recognizes the achievements of brand marketers in digital media and emerging advertising technologies.

-While in his role at EA SPORTS, Erb gave talks about brand marketing's future in the digital age.
+While in his role at EA Sports, Erb gave talks about brand marketing's future in the digital age.
 In this capacity, he was the keynote speaker at Ad:Tech Sydney in 2012.
 Erb also spoke at Tedx Cincy and Business Insider's 2012 Social Media ROI Conference.

 Video game credits

-While at EA SPORTS, Erb worked directly on the following titles:
+While at EA Sports, Erb worked directly on the following titles: